 Who We Are

-The World of Work Project is a collaborative organization fortunate enough to have contributions from many people around the world who have written articles, contributed to podcasts, provided coaching, training, facilitation, consulting or speaking services or who have simply provided support along the way.
+The World of Work Project is a Community Interest Company based in Edinburgh, Scotland.
+We have contributions from many brilliant people around the world who have written articles, contributed to podcasts, provided coaching, training, facilitation, consulting or speaking services or who have simply provided support along the way.
 You can read more about the excellent individuals who are supporting this project in various places on this website.

 All these efforts are curated, coordinated and shepherded by James Carrier and Jane Stewart, who started working on this project in 2018 in Edinburgh.
 You can read more about James and Jane below.